 - skilled in communication and listening

 - good at problem solving, and able to make good judgements.

 - civil, electrical or mechanical engineering draughting work

 - any practical building work

 - interior design work.

 Architectural technicians can apply for a professional licence under the Licensed Building Practitioners scheme.
-The Department of Building and Housing recognises their professional competence at three levels:
+The Ministry of Business, Innovation and Employment has three different classes of registration for building designers:

 - Design 1 (houses)